Comcast/http-health-check-microservice/README.md

 <meta http-equiv="Content-Type" content="text/html;charset=ISO-8859-1"/>
 ```

-...not that this proxy returned an HTTP 503.
+...note that this proxy returned an HTTP 503.

 Connect to the same service, but make a POST request:
 ```